vinodkpasi/UIAutomation/README.md

 For use case example refer [login.spec.cy.ts](https://github.com/vinodkpasi/UIAutomation/blob/main/cypress/e2e/specs/login/login.spec.cy.ts) spec.

 ### Incognito mode
-You can use Use the 'incognito' environment variable to run the chrome/electron/firefox/edge browser to run in the inconito mode.
+You can use use the 'incognito' environment variable to run the chrome/electron/firefox/edge browser to run in the inconito mode.
 You can define the value using CLI mode or through config file directly.

+  **npx cypress run --env incognito=true**

 ### Tab helper
 Coming soon...